pantheon-systems/documentation/source/docs/articles/sites/code.md

 The Code tool within the Pantheon Dashboard on any environment allows you to interact with your site's code and review the commit log.

 ## Pantheon Git Repository
-Your codebase is required to import your site into Pantheon, as it is used to create the initial code repository.
+Your entire codebase is required on Pantheon and is used to create the initial code repository.

 ### Drupal Code Structure
-Your archive should include your entire Drupal codebase, including modules, themes, installation profiles, libraries, etc.
+Your code directory should include your entire Drupal codebase, including modules, themes, installation profiles, libraries, etc.

-The code archive should not include the "files" directory (e.g. sites/default/files) or any other static assets that you do not want tracked in version control.
+Do not include the "files" directory (e.g. `sites/default/files`) or any other static assets that you do not want tracked in version control.

 The code archive should include the following directories: